76 pages in colour

 Script by Lars Kramhøft.
 Art by Tom Kristensen.

 Award-winning Danish graphic novelist, children’s book author & illustrator.

 Born in 1982.
 Tom Kristensen is an illustrator and occasionally award-winning comic creator.
 Graduated from Design School Kolding in 2012.

 23.0 x 31.5 (hardcover) or 22.0 x 29.5 cm (softcover)

 Published in Danish, Swedish, French, Dutch, Indonesian.

-One of the greatest graphic novel successes in Scandinavia, Sussi Bech’s series tells the exploits and travels of a girl in the Egypt of the pharaohs.
-During the reign of Akhenaten, Nofret must free herself from slavery in Babylon, survive as a dancer, fight against the pirates of the Aegean Sea and intrigue as a temple priestess.
+One of the greatest graphic novel successes in Scandinavia.
+The Nofret series follows the exploits and travels of a girl in ancient Egypt: During the reign of Akhenaten, Nofret must free herself from slavery in Babylon, survive as a dancer in Mephis, fight against pirates in the Aegean Sea and intrigue with the temple priests in Luxor.

 A 1983 graduate from the School of Applied Arts in Copenhagen, Sussi Bech is an award-winning cartoonist living in Denmark.
-Her most popular graphic novel is Nofret – 13 volumes so far – which stars a young Egyptian girl in the land of the pharaohs and combines her adventures with historically accurate depictions of ancient Egypt.
+Her most popular graphic novel is Nofret which stars a young Egyptian girl in the land of the pharaohs and combines her adventures with historically accurate depictions of ancient Egypt.
 Sussi Bech has won several awards for her work.